chaunceygardiner/weewx-loopdata/README.md

         FALLING_VERY_RAPIDLY = Falling Very Rapidly
 ```

-## Rsync isn't Working for Me, Help!
+## Rsync isn't Working for me, help!
 LoopData's uses WeeWX's `weeutil.rsyncupload.RsyncUpload` utility.
 If you have rsync working
 for WeeWX to push your web pages to a remote server, loopdata's rsync is likely to work too.
 First get WeeWX working with rsync before you try to get loopdata working with rsync.

-By the way, it's best to put loop-data.txt outside of WeeWX's html tree so that WeeWX's rsync
+By the way, it's probably better  to put loop-data.txt outside of WeeWX's html tree so that
-and loopdata's rsync don't both write the loop-data.txt file.
-If you're up for configuring
+WeeWX's rsync and loopdata's rsync don't both write the loop-data.txt file.
+If you're up
-your websever to move it elsewhere (e.g., /home/weewx/loopdata/loop-data.txt), you should
+for configuring your websever to move it elsewhere (e.g., /home/weewx/loopdata/loop-data.txt),
-do so.
+you should do so.
 If not, it's probably OK.
-There just *might* be the rare complaint in the log
+There just *might* be the rare complaint in the
-because the WeeWX main thread and the LoopData thread both tried to sync the same file at
+log because the WeeWX main thread and the LoopData thread both tried to sync the same file at
 the same time.

 ## Do I have to use rsync to sync loop-data.txt to a remote server?
-You don't have to sync to a remote server; but if you do want to sync to a remote server,
+You don't *have* to sync to a remote server; but if you want to sync to a remote server,
-rsync is the only mechanism provided.
+rsync is the *only* mechanism provided.

-## About those Rsync Errors in the Log
+## What about those rsync errors in the log?
 If one is using rsync, especially if the loop interval is short (e.g., 2s), it is expected that
 there will be log entries for connection timeouts, transmit timeouts, write errors and skipped
 packets.
 By default only one second is allowed to connect or transmit the data.
 Also, by